WebAssembly/design/BinaryEncoding.md

 Each section is optional and may appear at most once.
 Known sections (from this list) may not appear out of order.
-The actual content of each section is encoded in its `payload_str`.
+The content of each section is encoded in its `payload_str`.

 * [Signatures](#signatures-section) section
 * [Import Table](#import-table-section) section